Qhronology: A Python package for studying quantum models of closed timelike curves: Introduction

-Another aspect of Qhronology it is important to acknowledge is that the program itself, at least in its current form, is considered to be highly experimental.
+\enlargethispage{\baselineskip} Another aspect of Qhronology it is important to acknowledge is that the program itself, at least in its current form, is considered to be highly experimental.
 Its output may be not always be correct, and some features may not work as intended.
 Additionally, note that all components of the package, including its functions, methods, classes, modules, and subpackages, may be subject to change in future versions.
 With this in mind, as its source code is distributed under version 3 of the GNU Affero General Public License (AGPL-3.0-or-later) for non-commercial use, contributions to the project are always welcome, in accordance with the spirit of open-source software development.
 These can include anything from small fixes to new features, provided they conform to the project's vision and style.
 Potential contributors are welcome to contact the author to discuss any changes they may wish to propose.

-We begin this paper with a discussion on Qhronology's internal architecture, including some of the significant decisions that went into its design, in {\secn} \ref{sec:architecture}.
+\enlargethispage{-\baselineskip} We begin this paper with a discussion on Qhronology's internal architecture, including some of the significant decisions that went into its design, in {\secn} \ref{sec:architecture}.
 Next, in {\secn} \ref{sec:usage}, a brief tutorial on the usage of the program is given, along with numerous code examples of each part of its core functionality. \capitalisewords{\secn} \ref{sec:examples} follows this with a small collection of complete examples showcasing how Qhronology can be used to great success for a variety of different tasks.
-An examination of the package's performance, as observed in a small set of empirical benchmarks, is then presented in {\secn} \ref{sec:performance}, along with discussion on its efficiency and possible optimizability.
-Concluding remarks are then made in {\secn} \ref{sec:conclusion}.
+An examination of the package's performance, as observed in a small set of empirical benchmarks, is then presented in {\secn} \ref{sec:performance}.
+Finally, concluding remarks are given in {\secn} \ref{sec:conclusion}.